 A global configuration mode can have many submodes.
 For example, when a user wants to configure an interface, he will have to enter the interface submode by entering the interface INTERFACE_TYPE INTERFACE_NUMBER command (e.g. interface FastEthernet 0/1 ) from the global configuration mode.
 This submode can have many commands that are specific for the interface.

-Let’s describe each of the modes mentioned above in more detail.
+We’ll describe each of the modes mentioned above in more detail in the following lectures.